 Existing AI can perform tasks including but not limited to complex calculations, language translation, facial recognition, and financial market prediction.
-Recent development in generative AI, such as OpenAI's text-to-video model Sora~\cite{OpenAISora2023}, exemplifies AI's potential in creative industries.
+Recent developments in generative AI, such as OpenAI's text-to-video model Sora (openai.com/sora), exemplify AI's potential in creative industries.
 As AI technology evolves, it is poised to bring groundbreaking advancements across various fields.
-Beyond content creation, as AI deepens the understanding of the physical world and develops its simulation ability at the perceptual and cognitive level, it is possible to develop more super-intelligent tools in various other fields.
+Beyond content creation, as AI deepens the understanding of the physical world and develops its simulation ability at the perceptual and cognitive level, it is possible to develop more super-intelligent tools in various fields.

-AI’s ability to process vast amounts of data on a scale is far beyond human capabilities.
-However, due to its limitations, many real-world applications cannot yet be solved solely by AI.
-AI currently lacks the deep conceptual and emotional understanding that humans possess about objects and experiences~\cite{de2023ai}.
+Current AI systems can process vast amounts of data on a scale far beyond human capabilities.
+However, many real-world challenges cannot yet be solved solely by AI.
+Currently, AI lacks the deep conceptual and emotional understanding humans possess about objects and experiences~\cite{de2023ai}.
 AI cannot interpret human language's nuances, including contextual, symbolic, and cultural meanings~\cite{nath2020problem, mitchell2021abstraction}.
-AI cannot be an ethical decision-maker due to a lack of human attributes of intentionality, care, and responsibility~\cite{de2023ai}.
-Therefore, combining human insight with AI's analytical power is crucial for addressing complex real-world challenges, leveraging the strengths of both to compensate for each other's weaknesses.
+AI cannot be an ethical decision-maker because it lacks the human attributes of intentionality, care, and responsibility~\cite{de2023ai}.
+Therefore, combining human insight with AI's analytical power is crucial for addressing complex real-world challenges, leveraging the strengths to compensate for each other's weaknesses.